MSC releases Munich Security Report 2016

 In the run-up to the 52nd edition of the Munich Security Conference (12 to 14 February 2016) the MSC is releasing its second Munich Security Report.
 Under the title "Boundless Crises, Reckless Spoilers, Helpless Guardians", the report features important trends and issues in international security.

 Entitled “Boundless Crises, Reckless Spoilers, Helpless Guardians”, the new MSR compiles data, analyses and maps which illuminate major developments and critical challenges to international security.
 The MSR serves as a conversation starter for the 52nd Munich Security Conference (MSC) and as a background reading for MSC participants, but is also made available to security professionals and the interested public.
-This year's report can be accessed and downloaded here.
+This year's report downloaded here.
 Last year’s edition was downloaded more than 25,000 times.

 Among the key topics of this year’s edition are the crisis of the European security order, the war in Syria and the global activities of jihadist terrorist groups.
 Moreover, the report sheds light on the refugee crisis and the security implications of global climate and health policies.

 The report was prepared in cooperation with numerous renowned partners, including Chatham House, the International Institute for Strategic Studies, IHS Jane’s, UNHCR and the Mercator Institute for China Studies.

 - New data from "The Military Balance 2016" by the International Institute for Strategic Studies show that those European NATO member states missing the 2% target spend an average of only 1.1% of their GDP on defense.
 These NATO members would have to increase their joint defense spending by an additional USD 97 billion to meet the target.